butterflysky/askpass-1p/README.md

 Use the tool when prompted for credentials, for example via ```ssh-add```, or my original use-case, pushing to a github repository and needing to look up a personal access token.

-Follow the prompts:
+Follow the prompts.

-    Select a 1Password item from the list.
+*    Select a 1Password item from the list.
-    Select the desired field (e.g., username, password).
+*    Select the desired field (e.g., username, password).

 The selected field's value will be supplied to the requesting program.

 ### Example Workflow

 User runs ssh-add or any tool requiring credentials.

 The tool prompts the user to select a 1Password item:

 ```
     Select a 1Password Item
     > My SSH Key